This blog is a preview of our 2022 Crypto Crime Report. Sign up here to download your copy now!

 Scams were once again the largest form of cryptocurrency-based crime by transaction volume, with over $7.7 billion worth of cryptocurrency taken from victims worldwide.

 That represents a rise of 81% compared to 2020, a year in which scamming activity dropped significantly compared to 2019, in large part due to the absence of any large-scale Ponzi schemes.
 That changed in 2021 with Finiko, a Ponzi scheme primarily targeting Russian speakers throughout Eastern Europe, netting more than $1.1 billion from victims.

-Another change that contributed to 2021’s increase in scam revenue: the emergence of rug pulls, a relatively new scam type particularly common in the DeFi ecosystem, in which the developers of a cryptocurrency project — typically a new token — abandon it unexpectedly, taking users’ funds with them.
+Another change that contributed to 2021’s increase in crypto scam revenue: the emergence of rug pulls, a relatively new scam type particularly common in DeFi, in which the developers of a cryptocurrency project — typically a new token — abandon it unexpectedly, taking users’ funds with them.
 We’ll look at both rug pulls and the Finiko Ponzi scheme in more detail later in the report.

-As the largest form of cryptocurrency-based crime and one uniquely targeted toward new users, scamming poses one of the biggest threats to cryptocurrency’s continued adoption.
+As the largest form of cryptocurrency-based crime and one uniquely targeted toward new users, crypto scams pose one of the biggest threats to cryptocurrency’s continued adoption.
 But as we’ll explore, some cryptocurrency businesses are taking innovative steps to leverage blockchain data to protect their users and nip scams in the bud before potential victims make deposits.

 Investment scams in 2021: More scams, shorter lifespans